chahilhyper9725/EventMsg/docs/PROTOCOL.md

 ### Message Routing

-Messages are routed through a priority-based filtering system:
+Messages are routed through a priority-based filtering system, with support for both new and legacy handlers:

 ```mermaid
 flowchart TD